RiccardoKyriacou/Bcop_GRC_quiescence/02_intergenic_TPM/README.md

 ### Step 2 — Run StringTie

-Then we can use `02_intergenic_TPM.sh`, which runs StringTie on the uniquley mapped BAM files (generated in step 01), this time providing the intergenic gtf to calculate intergenic TPMs
+We can use `02_intergenic_TPM.sh`, which runs StringTie on the uniquley mapped BAM files (generated in step 01), this time providing the intergenic gtf to calculate intergenic TPMs
 ```
 for file in $(ls *_uniquely_mapped.bam)
 do